colintwh/sql-basics/README.md

 ### Installing PostgresSQL

    At the time of this writing, the latest version of PostgreSQL is 12.
 PostgreSQL works on major operating systems - Windows, macOS and popular Linux variants including Red Hat and Ubuntu.
-To install PostgreSQL on your computer, refer to the official site [here](https://www.postgresql.org/download/) and follow the instructions dedicated for your operation system.
+To install PostgreSQL on your computer, refer to the official site [here](https://www.postgresql.org/download/) and follow the instructions dedicated for your operating system.
 For client tools, the PostgreSQL installation package already includes psql, a terminal-based front-end for PostgreSQL database.
 For GUI-based client tools, there are several options available, amongst which is pgadmin4, a popular choice which you can download from the official site [here](https://www.pgadmin.org/download/)

 ### Sample Database

-   To facilitate the learning process, we'll be using a sample DVD rental database for PostgreSQL, which can be obtained from this site [here](https://www.postgresqltutorial.com/postgresql-sample-database/).
+   To facilitate the learning process, I'll be using a sample DVD rental database for PostgreSQL, which can be obtained from this site [here](https://www.postgresqltutorial.com/postgresql-sample-database/).
 You can download the sample database and load it onto your database server.

 ## Contents: